-- cybersecurity attacks, privacy or data security breaches, or other security incidents, payment disruptions or other incidents that impact the reliability of our platforms; - actual or alleged illegal, negligent, reckless, fraudulent or otherwise inappropriate behavior by our management team, our other employees or contractors, our customers or third-party service providers or partners as well as complaints or negative publicity about such individuals or companies; - future restructurings or any similar such reductions or activities in the future; - any repeat imposition of temporary trading restrictions (similar to our Early 2021 Trading Restrictions), or any outright failure to meet our deposit requirements; - litigation involving, or regulatory actions or investigations into, our platforms or our business; - any failures to comply with legal, tax and regulatory requirements; - any perceived or actual weakness in our financial strength or liquidity; - any regulatory action that results in changes to, or prohibits us from offering, certain features, products or services; - any new policies, features, products, or services, or changes to our policies, features, products, or services, that customers or others perceive as overly restrictive, unclear, inconsistent with our values or mission, or not clearly articulated; - a failure to operate our business in a way that is consistent with our values and mission; - inadequate or unsatisfactory customer support experiences; - negative responses by customers or regulators to our business model or to particular features, products or services; - a failure to adapt to new or changing customer preferences; - a prolonged weakness in popular equities or cryptocurrencies specifically or in U.S. or international equity and cryptocurrency markets generally, or a sustained downturn in the U.S. or international economies; and - any of the foregoing with respect to our competitors, to the extent the resulting negative perception affects the public's perception of us or our industry as a whole.
+- cybersecurity attacks, privacy or data security breaches, or other security incidents, payment disruptions or other incidents that impact the reliability of our platforms; - actual or alleged illegal, negligent, reckless, fraudulent or otherwise inappropriate behavior by our management team, our other employees or contractors, our customers or third-party service providers or partners as well as complaints or negative publicity about such individuals or companies; - future restructurings or any similar such reductions or activities in the future; - any repeat imposition of temporary trading restrictions (similar to our Early 2021 Trading Restrictions), or any outright failure to meet our deposit requirements; - litigation involving, or regulatory actions or investigations into, our platforms or our business; - any failures to comply with legal, tax and regulatory requirements; - any perceived or actual weakness in our financial strength or liquidity; - any regulatory action that results in changes to, or prohibits us from offering, certain features, products or services;

+- any new policies, features, products, or services, or changes to our policies, features, products, or services, that customers or others perceive as overly restrictive, unclear, inconsistent with our values or mission, or not clearly articulated; - a failure to operate our business in a way that is consistent with our values and mission; - inadequate or unsatisfactory customer support experiences;

+- negative responses by customers or regulators to our business model or to particular features, products or services; - a failure to adapt to new or changing customer preferences; - our decision to offer products viewed by some as controversial, such as presidential election event contracts; - a prolonged weakness in popular equities or cryptocurrencies specifically or in U.S. or international equity and cryptocurrency markets generally, or a sustained downturn in the U.S. or international economies; and - any of the foregoing with respect to our competitors, to the extent the resulting negative perception affects the public's perception of us or our industry as a whole.